firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 4. **Bench Rules:** Wire the entire harness before energising, precharge ≥20 S packs, discharge bus caps after unplugging, keep ADC inputs ≤3.3 V, and eliminate ground loops to avoid repeat STM32 deaths.[^3]
 4. **Initial Power Tests:** Bring the controller up on a fused bench supply with the BMS discharge FET enabled; if regen previously latched undervoltage faults, confirm the pack’s protection MOSFETs are awake before running detection.[^19]
 5. **Detection housekeeping:** Enable the phase-filter checkbox only during motor detection—leaving it on while riding reintroduces noise and ABS overcurrent faults.[^phase-filter]
+6. **Reset hall handoff targets if launches shudder.** Lower hall interpolation toward ~300 eRPM, force sensorless to ~400 eRPM, recalibrate PID offsets, and try the “natural” throttle map before re-running geared drivetrains that stumble off the line.【F:knowledge/notes/input_part004_review.md†L30-L30】
-6. **Screen current-sense offsets:** Before installing, power each single on the bench and confirm the current-sense op-amps report sane offsets (hundreds of counts, not 30 or 4,000); multiple “new” boards arrived with shorted amplifiers that later blew input capacitors and XT60s under normal reconnects.[^offset-screening]
+7. **Screen current-sense offsets:** Before installing, power each single on the bench and confirm the current-sense op-amps report sane offsets (hundreds of counts, not 30 or 4,000); multiple “new” boards arrived with shorted amplifiers that later blew input capacitors and XT60s under normal reconnects.[^offset-screening]
-7. **Log the hardware revision.** The latest single board swaps to an aluminium PCB with G015N10 MOSFETs—stick with the matching gate network instead of random FET swaps or you’ll destabilise the driver.[^g015n10]
+8. **Log the hardware revision.** The latest single board swaps to an aluminium PCB with G015N10 MOSFETs—stick with the matching gate network instead of random FET swaps or you’ll destabilise the driver.[^g015n10]

 ## Thermal Management & Mounting
 - **Firmware Limits:** Stock firmware starts derating around 75–85 °C and shuts down near 100 °C, so increase cutbacks only after verifying thermistor calibration.[^4]